Android Q will feature dark mode, live video captioning and lots more

 The first developer release of Android Q had a major focus on privacy, and Google expanded on that during today's event.
 All told, the company says that there are 50 new privacy and security settings in Android Q. Perhaps most notable are new location services settings that let you limit location tracking to only when the app is running.
 It'll also give you notifications to let users see when apps are using your location in the background.
 New settings also let you keep apps from accessing media on your phone and collecting information about your device like its IMEI and serial number.

 A big part of last year's Android release were "digital wellbeing" features that were meant to help users cut back on phone usage a bit.
 This year, Google's adding a new "focus mode" to help shut down various distractions.
-It'll block most app alerts and notifications, but it'll also allow important contacts like your family members to reach you.
+It'll block most app alerts and notifications while allowing important contacts like your family members to reach you.
 There are also more tools for parents to manage their kids' phone time -- it'll let you review how they're using their phone from your own device, set daily time limits, review app requests and more.

 Other user-facing features already announced include tweaks to the controversial gesture-based multitasking features that arrived last year on the Pixel 3 with Android 9 Pie.
 Google's also adding a new chat-focused interface called "bubbles" that lets users keep messaging conversations accessible regardless of what they're doing with the phone.
 It's not dissimilar to the "chat heads" Facebook has included in Messenger for Android for years now.
 Google's also adding more support for foldable displays to Android, as well, good news for the OEMs making foldable phones this year.